Diversity, Equity, and Inclusion

 We acknowledge that there are many historically marginalized groups we need to consider and we specifically focus on race as a starting point.

-Our region needs more diversity, equity, and inclusion for prosperity to be possible for all people—and we’re on a journey to help make this happen.
+Our region needs more justice, equity, diversity, and inclusion for prosperity to be possible for all people—and we’re on a journey to help make this happen.

-Committed to supporting DEI in everything we do
+Committed to supporting JEDI in everything we do

 Personal outreach to learn and share with others

-A key aspect of our DEI commitment is to share our learnings with other funders and organizations.
-Our DEI Manager speaks regularly at conferences or on webinars and meets one-on-one with other philanthropic organizations.
+A key aspect of our JEDI commitment is to share our learnings with other funders and organizations.
+Our JEDI Director speaks regularly at conferences or on webinars and meets one-on-one with other philanthropic organizations.
 Some of the groups we’ve partnered with include CHANGE Philanthropy, Earned Income Tax Credit (EITC) Funders Network, Grantmakers for Effective Organizations (GEO), Minnesota Council on Foundations (MCF), National Committee for Responsive Philanthropy (NCRP), and Technology Association of Grantmakers (TAG).

 Guided by our priority communities